FelipeBenavidesMz/ECOSAIC/README.md

 ## Adapting Paths to Your Local Machine

 Each script reads and writes files using absolute paths.
 Before running, update the path variables at the top of each script to match your local directory structure.
-Example:

 ## Citation

 If you use this workflow, please cite the associated publication: